 Let’s get started.

 Audiences are, at their core, segments of traffic or users that fit specific criteria.
 In Google Ads, there are many types of audiences that you can use to make your targeting more effective and your campaigns more successful.
-Here are a few from Google:
+Here are a few Google audience targeting options:

 Each of these types of audiences serves a different purpose in a digital marketing plan, and most can be used in both search and display.
 Some, however, can only be used in one or the other.
 Regardless, all of these Google Ads audiences shed valuable light onto who exactly is visiting your website, who is (and who isn’t) converting, and oftentimes at what rate and what cost.